Guide: Set up Windows WSL

 Requirements

 Confirm that you are running an appropriate version of Windows 11.
-To find the version number, type winver into the start menu search bar and run the command.
+To find the version number, type winver into the start bar and run the command.
 A panel appears that reports the version information as shown in this screenshot:

-Window Version 22H2
+Window Version 23H2

 Windows OS does not natively support the development tools used in this course.
 Enabling WSL (Windows Subsystem for Linux) allows you to run an Ubuntu instance on top of Windows OS.
 You will install the necessary development tools into the Ubuntu WSL environment and do your coursework there.